mennetorelli/Plumberz/README.md

 doneWriting = maybe (pure ()) (`shutdown` ShutdownSend) . appRawSocket
 ```

-But with this version of the client it is too hard to push the concept of `forever` in the first thread of the client, because once we have called `shutdown` with `ShutdownSend` on the socket when the file has been sent the first time, it is not possible to send again other data to the server, because an exception is raised.
+But with this version of the client it is too hard to push the concept of `forever` in the first thread of the client,
+because once we have called `shutdown` with `ShutdownSend` on the socket when the file has been sent the first time,
+it is not possible to send again other data to the server, because an exception is raised.

 Therefore, we decided that the best option was to include the `%` character at the end of the stream
 and stopping the flow of the stream in the server with `takeWhileCE (/= _percent)`,
 exploiting the fact that Conduit pipelines are driven by downstream.

 In addition to the version of the client wich reads from a file and sends a `ByteString` stream to the server,
-we implemented a similar version that does the same thing except reading from user's input.
+we implemented a similar version that does the same thing, but reas from user's input instead of from a file.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}